-This table is compiled with the results of the annual Graduate Employment Survey(GES) AY20-21 which is administered to graduates about 6months after taking their final examinations in SUSS.
-370 fresh graduates from SUSS were surveyed in November 2020 and the overall response rate obtained was 88.6%.
-Salaries shown are on per-month basis.
+This table is compiled with the results of the annual Graduate Employment Survey(GES) AY22-23 which is administered to graduates about 6 months after taking their final examinations in SUSS.
+629 fresh graduates and 19 follow-up graduates from SUSS were surveyed in November 2022 and the overall response rate obtained were 80.8% and 73.7% respectively.
+Salaries shown are on a per-month basis.

 Refer to our university course selection guide on how to use the information here effectively to aid your selection of a course/major.